RobTC/SliderCam/README.md

 Serial.println();
 Serial.println();

 Add other values and copy as necessary.
+Calculated values tell a great deal if something is wrong.

 Where "Stop!" used to be a polled feature of the motionControl() function, stoppage is now relegated to the hardware reset button, which improves speed and timing, and now a blinking "Stop!" indicates that a motion run has completed.
 Hit select to return to the main menu.